adi-githb/projects-/README.md

-# projects-
+# Projects
-Projects in quantitative finance, credit risk, and data analysis.
+Welcome to Projects in quantitative finance, credit risk, and data analysis.
+Feel free to look around.